Why are Carbon Monoxide Detectors Important?

 November 5, 2015

-The importance of a carbon monoxide detector is evident in the statistics: About 430 people die every year in the U.S. from carbon monoxide poisoning.
+carbon monoxide poisoning.
 Thousands more are sickened and require hospitalization.
 However, unlike fire or other hazards, your natural senses are no help whatsoever in protecting you from the threat of carbon monoxide (CO).
-This toxic gas-a byproduct of combustion in common appliances like furnaces and stoves as well as vehicle exhaust-is odorless, tasteless and invisible.
-Without a carbon monoxide detector, most CO poisoning victims had no warning of the imminent danger.
+This toxic gas-a byproduct of combustion in common appliances like furnaces and stoves as well as vehicle exhaust-is

 The difference between the level of carbon monoxide that sends you to an emergency room for treatment versus the level that causes rapid unconsciousness followed by certain death can be very small.
 Also, CO exposure is toxic in low levels over a extended time period or at high levels over a very short period.
 A carbon monoxide detector, regularly tested and maintained, is the first line of defense against this hazard.